 John’s description of the “great dragon…, that ancient serpent, who is called the devil and Satan, the deceiver of the whole world” (Rev. 12:9) no doubt recalls Genesis 3:15 in some fashion, but the passage provides little warrant for a messianic reading of the cursing of the serpent.
 The serpent is defeated, on the one hand, by Michael and his angels, and on the other, by those whom he has accused.
 The saints have conquered him “by the blood of the Lamb and by the word of the testimony”, but the victory is gained because “they loved not their lives even unto death” (12:11).
 The enmity in the narrative is between the serpent and the martyrs or the “rest of the offspring (spermatos)” of the woman (12:17).
 In other words, as in Genesis 3:15 it is not a single person who is at war with the serpent (and its descendants) but a group of people—and it is a group of people, not a singular messiah, which overcomes the serpent.

-As I read Revelation (see The Coming of the Son of Man: New Testament Eschatology for an Emerging Church , 211-23), the final defeat of this serpent, who is the arch opponent of the eschatological church, comes with the overthrow of idolatrous Rome, when the martyrs against whom he made war are raised to share in the reign of Christ throughout the coming ages (Rev. 20:1-6).
+As I read Revelation (see , 211-23), the final defeat of this serpent, who is the arch opponent of the eschatological church, comes with the overthrow of idolatrous Rome, when the martyrs against whom he made war are raised to share in the reign of Christ throughout the coming ages (Rev. 20:1-6).